 In April 2007 provisions of the Housing Act 2004 were brought into force in an attempt to curb this abuse by landlords.

 First, the 14 day deadline for lodging the deposit monies and giving to the tenant the statutory information has been extended to 30 days, starting with the date on which the deposit was received.
-The Act provided for compliance by 07/05/12 for pre-06/04/12 tenancies.
+The Act provided for compliance by the 7/5/12 for pre-6/4/12 tenancies.

 This decision was of course under the pre-April 2012 provisions, but it is suggested that it remains good law in so far as it determines what a landlord has to do substantively to comply with his obligations to provide information.

 None of this applies to a failure to give the prescribed information.
-While no s21 notice can be served until the information has been given, service of the information at any time will trigger the right to serve an s21 notice (assuming that the deposit was placed in the scheme within the 30 days).
+While no s21 notice can be served until the information has been given, service of the information at any time will trigger the right to serve a s21 notice.

-The effect of all these provisions can be summarized as follows:
+The effect of all these provisions can be summarised as follows:

-Where a deposit has been protected in time, late provision of prescribed information will allow an s21 notice to be served and may provide mitigation for the landlord in any claim under s214.
+- Late provision of prescribed information will allow a s21 notice to be served and may provide mitigation for the landlord in any claim under s214.